mongodb/mongo-php-library/src/Codec/architecture.md

 # Converting BSON data through codecs

-The codec system is a more advanced way to convert BSON data to native types and back, designed for libraries with more advanced use cases, e.g. object mappers.
-It is designed to decouple the serialisation logic from the data model, allowing for more flexible implementations.
+Codecs provide a more flexible way to convert BSON data to native types and back and address most of the shortcomings of the previous type map system.
+The codec system is designed to be used by libraries that need to convert BSON data into native types, for example object mappers.
+Unlike the type map system, codecs allow converting any BSON type to a native type directly when reading data from the database.
+Together with lazy decoding of BSON structures, this allows for a more flexible and efficient way to handle BSON data.

 ## Encoders and Decoders

-The codec interface is split into two smaller interfaces: encoders and decoders.
+The codec interface is comprised by two smaller interfaces: encoders and decoders.
 Both interfaces are marked as internal, as users are only expected to interact with the Codec interface.
-The interfaces are typed using Psalm generics, allowing for better type checking when they are used.
+The interfaces are typed as generics through `@template` annotations, allowing for better type checking when they are used.
 Without type annotations, the interfaces are equivalent to the following:

 ```php
 namespace MongoDB\Codec;